Winners of ‘Buy AKASH & Go to T20 World Cup’ campaign receive prizes

 Three quiz winners have won Dhaka-Dubai-Dhaka air tickets and ten other customers got 32-inch Samsung Smart TV by buying new connections in the first week of 'Buy AKASH & Go to T20 World Cup' campaign.

-The air ticket winners are Mohammed Anwar from Sylhet, MD Mazahar Hossain Khan from Dhaka and Al Amin from Chattogram.
+The air ticket winners are Zia Uddin Ahmed from Dhaka, Md Mamun sikder from Bhola and Shahidul Islam from Jhalokathi.

-Two winners of the campaign, A B M Noman Hossain and Imtiaj Ahammed Joney, from Dhaka received 32'' Samsung smart TV.
+Ten winners of the campaign respectively won received32'' Samsung smart TV.
+The winners are Dr Shahid Hasan Sourav and Ziaul Hoq from Dhaka, Ruma akter from Bagerhat, Asim Das Amit from Sunamgonj, Md Washif Hasan from Rajsahi, Md.
+Raja miya from Priojpur, Sree Sumon Chandra from Sylhet, Md.
+Imdadul Haque from Jessore, Md.
+Zahedul Islam Pramanik from Rangpur and Sujon Chondro Majumdar from Bhola.

-Beximco Communication's Chief Operating Officer Manoj Kumar Dobhal, Chief Financial Officer Md Luthfor Rahman, Head of Marketing and Business Development Muhammad Abul Khair Chowdhury and Head of Sales and Distribution Shah Mohammad Maksudul Ganiwere handed over the prizes to the winner.
+Beximco Communications' Head of Technology Md.
+Anowarul Azim, Head of Human Resources & Administration Maj Md.
+Ruhul Amin (Retd.), Finance Controller A.K.M Javed Mansur, Deputy General Manager of Customer Service Mohammad Arifur Rahman Khandakar and Head of Marketing & Business Development Muhammad Abul Khair Chowdhury handed over the prizes.

 AKASH, country's only legal DTH (Direct-to-Home) service provider, has launched this mega campaign on the occasion of the upcoming ICC T20 World Cup 2021.